-Among the functional principles have seen some different electrical layouts of the sensing element like “single ended" (one pole grounded) or “insulated and fully floating”.
+Among the functional principles we have seen some different electrical layouts of the sensing element like “single ended" (one pole grounded) or “insulated and fully floating”.
 The choice of such basic design characteristics depends on the system design in which we want to use the accelerometer.

 When designing a sensor we also have to consider the electromagnetic environment .
 The surrounding power lines, electronic devices and other electrical equipment may create so called electromagnetic interference (EMI).
-The effects of the electromagnetic fields may be picked up by the sensor and particularly by the connecting cable and degrade the tiny measuring signal.
+The effects of the electromagnetic fields may be picked up by the sensor and particularly by the connecting signal cable and degrade the tiny measuring signal.